Modbus

 Saving the configuration

-ℹ : Configuration requires the user to be logged in and have an asset installed.
+ℹ : Configuration requires the user to be logged in and have a connector installed.
 If these requirements are not met, please refer to the installation section.

 - Save configuration:

-ℹ : The asset asset_guid can be obtained by consulting the $SYS/Coreflux/Assets topic.
+ℹ : The connector asset_guid can be obtained by consulting the $SYS/Coreflux/Assets topic.

 Example: